 History is full, down to this day, of the imbecility of kings and governors.
 They are a class of persons much to be pitied, for they know not what they should do.
-The weavers strike for bread; and the king and his ministers, not knowing what to do, meet them with bayonets.
+The weavers strike for bread, and the king and his ministers, knowing not what to do, meet them with bayonets.
 But Napoleon understood his business.
-Here was a man who, in each moment and emergency, knew what to do next.
+Here was a man who in each moment and emergency knew what to do next.
 It is an immense comfort and refreshment to the spirits, not only of kings, but of citizens.
-Few men have any next; they live from hand to mouth, without plan, and are ever at the end of their line, and, after each action, wait for an impulse from abroad.
-Napoleon had been the first man of the world if his ends had been purely public.
+Few men have any next; they live from hand to mouth, without plan, and are ever at the end of their line, and after each action wait for an impulse from abroad.
+Napoleon had been the first man of the world, if his ends had been purely public.
 As he is, he inspires confidence and vigor by the extraordinary unity of his action.
-He is firm, sure, self-denying, self-postponing, sacrificing everything to his aim,-money, troops, generals, and his own safety also, to his aim; not misled, like common adventurers, by the splendor of his own means.
+He is firm, sure, self-denying, self-postponing, sacrificing every thing, - money, troops, generals, and his own safety also, to his aim; not misled, like common adventurers, by the splendor of his own means.
 "Incidents ought not to govern policy," he said, "but policy, incidents."
-"To be hurried away by every event, is to have no political system at all.
+"To be hurried away by every event is to have no political system at all."
 His victories were only so many doors, and he never for a moment lost sight of his way onward, in the dazzle and uproar of the present circumstance.
 He knew what to do, and he flew to his mark.
 He would shorten a straight line to come at his object.
-Horrible anecdotes may, no doubt, be collected from his history, of the price at which he bought his successes; but he must not therefore be set down as cruel; but only as one who knew no impediment to his will; not bloodthirsty, not cruel,-but woe to what thing or person stood in his way!
-Not bloodthirsty, but not sparing of blood,-and pitiless.
+Horrible anecdotes may no doubt be collected from his history, of the price at which he bought his successes; but he must not therefore be set down as cruel, but only as one who knew no impediment to his will; not bloodthirsty, not cruel, - but woe to what thing or person stood in his way!
+Not bloodthirsty, but not sparing of blood, - and pitiless.
 He saw only the object: the obstacle must give way.
-"Sire, General Clarke cannot combine with General Junot, for the dreadful fire of the Austrian battery."-"Let him carry the battery."-"Sire, every regiment that approaches the heavy artillery is sacrified: Sire, what orders?"- "Forward, forward!"
-Seruzier, a colonel of artillery, gives, in his "Military Memoirs," the following sketch of a scene after the battle of Austerlitz.-"At the moment in which the Russian army was making its retreat, painfully, but in good order, on the ice of the lake, the Emperor Napoleon came riding at full speed toward the artillery.
-'You are losing time,' he cried; 'fire upon those masses; they must be engulfed; fire upon the ice!'
+"Sire, General Clarke can not combine with General Junot, for the dreadful fire of the Austrian battery." - "Let him carry the battery." - "Sire, every regiment that approaches the heavy artillery is sacrificed: Sire, what orders?"-"Forward, forward!"
+Seruzier, a colonel of artillery, gives, in his "Military Memoirs," the following sketch of a scene after the battle of Austerlitz. - "At the moment in which the Russian army was making its retreat, painfully, but in good order, on the ice of the lake, the Emperor Napoleon came riding at full speed toward the artillery.
+'You are losing time,' he cried; 'fire upon those masses; they must be engulfed: fire upon the ice!'
 The order remained unexecuted for ten minutes.
-In vain several officers and myself were placed on the slope of a hill to produce the effect; their balls and mine rolled upon the ice, without breaking it up.
+In vain several officers and myself were placed on the slope of a hill to produce the effect: their balls and mine rolled upon the ice without breaking it up.
 Seeing that, I tried a simple method of elevating light howitzers.
 The almost perpendicular fall of the heavy projectiles produced the desired effect.
-My method was immediately followed by the adjoining batteries, and in less than no time we buried some' [Footnote: As I quote at second-hand, and cannot procure Seruzier, I dare not adopt the high figure I find.] thousands of Russians and Austrians under the waters of the lake."
+My method was immediately followed by the adjoining batteries, and in less than no time we buried" some "thousands of Russians and Austrians under the waters of the lake."
+1